 Biography

-bailey macabre (they/them) is a queer, disabled, and neurodivergent agender nêhiyaw + Ukrainian born on Snuneymuxw territory, tied to Beardys & Okemasis Cree Nation in Duck Lake, SK.
+bailey macabre (they/them) is a queer, disabled, and neurodivergent agender nêhiyaw + Ukrainian born on Snuneymuxw territory, tied to Beardys & Okemasis Cree Nation near Duck Lake, SK.
 Their interdisciplinary practice is varied and depends greatly on whatever their current hyperfixation is.

 they are an illustrator, writer, comic artist, textile worker, poet, sculptor, painter, and media artist.
 Much of their work focuses on themes of queer passion, Indigenous joy, intimacy, Indigenous futurism, and healing.
 With a penchant for bright colours, Indigenous sovereignty, and deviance in many forms, their work is multifaceted and ever changing.